Wilkins-Lab/RiceLeafSegmentGRN2023/README.md

-# RiceLeafSegmentGRN2023
+# SegmentGRN2023
-Code used in analysis for Robertson &amp; Wilkins 2023
+Code used in analysis for Robertson &amp; Wilkins 2023; predicting spatial gene regulatory network from public rice leaf segment data.